Jbug1/sluiceBox/README.md

 The motivating concept behind sluiceBox is that it should be possible to get a representative subset of reads by a process that is much less computationally intensive than aligning all RNAseq reads to a reference genome.
 Of course checking RNAseq reads for an exact match in a reference genome will not prove fruitful.
 Even slight discrepancies (sequencing errors, splice gaps, snps, etc.) will lead to a failure of exact matching.
 Computing more robust similarity/distance scores for all points on the genome quickly increases computational needs to the point where we may as well just align the full RNAseq dataset. sluiceBox aims to strike a balance between these two extremes.

 sluiceBox first breaks down a given reference genome into all k-mers of a given length (keySize parameter).
 Storing all these k-mers requires approximately O(nk) memory, where k is keySize.
-For large genomes, storing/accessing a hash set of this size could prove problematic for many machine specifications.
-Filtah thus makes use of a bloom filter data structure, in order to decrease memory needs.
+For large genomes, storing/accessing a hash set of this size could prove problematic for many machine specifications. sluiceBox thus makes use of a bloom filter data structure, in order to decrease memory needs.
 The bloom filter implementation also offers improved query speed over other hashed types.

 sluiceBox begins with a large zero array.
 K-mer values are then passed through two hash functions in order to determine which bits in the array to set to 1 during filter population.
 During examination of RNAseq data, k-mers of the same length are processed through the same two hash functions and checked in the filter.
 If sluiceBox is being run in positive mode, only those reads whose k-mers show a 1 value at both hased positions in the filter will be retained.
 This implementation guarantees that if we check the filter with a k-mer that was identical to some k-mer used to populate the filter, that read will be retained.
 There is a potential for false positives in this case, but not false negatives.
 If sluiceBox is being run in negative mode, there is no such guarantee.